 It’s time again for another collaboration with the Herbivorous Butcher!
 The Herbivorous Butcher is a vegan butcher shop & cheesemaker based out of Minneapolis.

 Not only can you get seitan & non-dairy cheeses aplenty at their brick & mortar location, you can also get their specialty packages and a la carte items mailed right to your door.
-(They ship to all 50 states in the U.S. & Puerto Rico.)

 You may remember I partnered with them at Valentine’s Day when I shared how to use their sausage in a luxurious creamy vegan risotto with mushrooms.
 (The risotto can also be repurposed into vegan arancini!)